AirapetyanZhirayr/ParGenFS/README.md

 Parsimonious Generalization of Fuzzy Sets

-Общая характеристика публикаций журнала Journal of Classification с методом подъема нечетких множеств таксономии.

-Математически, таксономия - это корневое дерево, узлы которого ан-нотированы темами таксономии.

-Описание файлов:

-run.ipynb - тетрадка для запуска всего проекта

-loading_Abstracts.ipynb - извлечение статей и их абстрактов

-papers.csv - датасет  публикаций из научного журнала Springer с извлеченными абстрактами
+This project is about generalizing fuzzy sets, built on Data Science publications in Journal of Classification.

+run.ipynb -  script to run the whole project.
+This script will guide you through the whole project and will make you understand which file in which order to open.

+Description of other files:

+  loading_Abstracts.ipynb - scrapping publications and their abstracts.

+  papers.csv - the dataset of scraped abstracts

-JoC_publications_1984_2019.docx - полный список публикаций
+  JoC_publications_1984_2019.docx - full list of publications

-СС_Taxonomy.csv, СС_Taxonomy.xlsx - таксономия предметной области, в нашем случае наук о данных, составленная руками.
+  СС_Taxonomy.csv, СС_Taxonomy.xlsx - The taxonomy tree in DS domain given by [Boris Mirkin](https://www.hse.ru/staff/bmirkin), Professor of the Faculty of Computer
+  Science at HSE.

+  R.txt - paper_text to taxonomy_topic relevance matrix build on AST.

-ete3_functions.py и visualize.py - функции для визуализации результатов подъема
+  ete3_functions.py и visualize.py -utils for visualization

-lapin.py - реализация обратного преобразования Лапласа
+  lapin.py - laplace inverse transformation

+  U_matrix.txt' - topic to topic relevance matrice with laplace inverse transformation applied

+  ParGen.py - the algorithm of the parsimonious generalization of given fuzzy set

+  table.csv - the results